backstage/backstage/plugins/home/api-report.md

   }[];
 }) => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "ComponentRenderer" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "CardExtensionProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "createCardExtension" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public (undocumented)
+// @public
 export function createCardExtension<T>({
   title,
   components,